18F/18f.gsa.gov/_join/index.md

 Once the application period ends, you can't add to or modify your application.
 However, there's no limit to the number of times you can apply.

 We begin evaluating applications using a qualification process called [Category Rating](https://www.opm.gov/policy-data-oversight/hiring-information/competitive-hiring/#url=Category-Rating).
-Following this process, we evaluate each application against specific competencies (you can find these in the position description you're applying for) and categorized each as Superior Qualified, Best Qualified, Well Qualified, Qualified, or Not Qualified.
+Following this process, we evaluate each application against specific competencies (you can find these in the position description you're applying for) and categorize each as Superior Qualified, Best Qualified, Well Qualified, Qualified, or Not Qualified.

-Once we've evaluated all applications within the cohort, we hand them off to the selection panel, which identify which applicants to interview.
+Once we've evaluated all applications within the cohort, we hand them off to the selection panel, which identifies which applicants to interview.
 We also apply [Veterans' Preference](http://www.fedshirevets.gov/job/vetpref/index.aspx).

 ----